web-deps/odom/docs/conditionals.md

 ### Introduction

 The loading conditional is used to load an element if a particular condition has been met.
-To use this conditional, add the attribute `acom-loading` to an element and specify conditions that if met, the element will be loaded.
+To use this conditional, add the attribute `odom-loading` to an element and specify conditions that if met, the element will be loaded.
 The conditions are specified in the value of this attribute.

-The attribute `acom-loading` takes either a string that specifies a type of loading, or a JSON string that specifies the type of loading and other options.
+The attribute `odom-loading` takes either a string that specifies a type of loading, or a JSON string that specifies the type of loading and other options.
 The type can have the values `"defer"` or `"lazy"`.
 The JSON string has a different structure depending on the type of loading.

 ### Placeholders

 [Loading](#loading) uses placeholders to conditionally load elements.
 Placeholders are used to replace elements elements upon which conditions are declared so that the elements are added to the DOM only if the conditions are met.
 Placeholders have the same tag name as the original elements.
-The placeholder contains only one attribute, `acom-placeholder`, which is set to the value of the attribute `name` of the element (if present) or `""`.
+The placeholder contains only one attribute, `odom-placeholder`, which is set to the value of the attribute `name` of the element (if present) or `""`.
 When conditions for loading an element are met, the placeholder is replaced with the element.

 ### Defer

 You use `defer` to load content after a component has been added to the DOM.
-Use the value `defer` for the value of `acom-loading` or use a JSON string.
+Use the value `defer` for the value of `odom-loading` or use a JSON string.

 #### JSON Structure